How to host an engagement party

 “Please join us for an engagement celebration honoring [Couple’s Names].
 Hosted by [Host’s Name].
 [Date, Time, Location].
 Kindly RSVP by [Date].”

-Planning your wedding too?
+Planning your wedding, too?
 Don’t miss these guides:

 Free Wedding Checklist